 The random scramble of numbers and letters at the end of that link is the "key" that's required to open the unlisted gallery.
-Without it, we'll just redirect them to the closest public location: subcategory, category, or your homepage.
+Without it, we'll just redirect them to your 404 page.

 Similar to an unlisted phone number, there's a VERY small (one in more-than-a-million) chance someone could just type in the right digits and stumble across your gallery.
 So you can use additional security options described below for more protection.

-As the logged-in owner, you'll always know whether or not your gallery's accessible by Anyone with the Link because we show the status at the top of the page.
+As the logged-in owner, you'll always know whether or not your gallery's visible by Anyone with the Link because we show the status at the top of the page.
 For example, this gallery is for Anyone with the Link:

 We'll also show the privacy status of Folders, Galleries, and Pages any time you're looking at a thumbnail around your site or when you're in the sitewide Organizer: